 WHERE TO START?

 A car is really a necessity to travel in the region and the Vinoteka at Dobrovo Castle is a good place to start.

 What an inspirational location.
 The castle is a very impressive site where the views from the terrace are amazing.

 The Vinoteka itself is downstairs in an old cellar once used by the original counts of the region.

 They have over 300 local wines from over 50 producers for tasting in a really cosy and inviting environment.
 This will set you up nicely for the day as they can explain everything about the local labels and varieties they produce.
 You will be an expert before you hit the road!

 Pop next door to the information centre where they have maps, information and can call ahead to see which wineries are open for tastings.

 Some local towns to explore include Dobrovo, Smartno, Kojsko, Neblo, Medana, Vipolze, Kozana and Gradno - but just driving around the whole area is an experience!

-HOW TO GET TO GORISKA BRDA?
+HOW TO GET TO THE GORIŠKA BRDA REGION?